Classical Set Theory: Theory of Sets and Classes: Berry's Paradox

 To formulate this paradox, observe that each natural number can be described by some property.
 For example, zero is the smallest natural number, one is the smallest nonzero natural number, two is the smallest prime number, three is the smallest odd prime number, four is the smallest square, five is the smallest odd prime number which is larger than the smallest square and so on.

-Since there are only finitely many sentences of a given length, such sentences (of given length) can describe only finitely many numbers\footnote{The list of short descriptions of the first 10000 numbers can be found here: {\tt https://www2.stetson.edu/$\sim$efriedma/numbers.html}}.
+Since there are only finitely many sentences of a given length, such sentences (of given length) can describe only finitely many numbers, \footnote{The list of short descriptions of the first 10000 numbers can be found here: {\tt https://erich-friedman.github.io/numbers.html}}.
 Consequently, infinitely many numbers cannot be described by short sentences, consisting of less than 100 symbols.
 Among such numbers take the smallest one and denote it by $s$.
 Now consider the characteristic property of this number: {\em $s$ is the smallest number that cannot be described by a sentence consisting less than 100 symbol}.
 But the latter sentence consists of 96 symbols, which is less that 100, and uniquely defines the number $s$.

 Now we have a paradox\footnote{A similar argument can be used to prove that every natural number have some interesting property.
 Assuming that the exist natural numbers without interesting properties, we can consider the smallest element of the set of ``non-interesting'' numbers and this number has an interesting property: it is the smallest non-interesting number.} on one hand, the numbers $s$ belongs to the set of numbers that cannot be described by short sentences, and on the other hand, it has a short description.
 Where is the problem?